-He has dedicated much of his career of over 35 years to the art and science of rhinoplasty.
-Because he is so committed to this specialty, he will accept difficult and challenging revision rhinoplasty cases (also known as secondary rhinoplasty) from all over New England and other parts of the country.
+As rhinoplasty is Dr. Bentkover’s passion and he has dedicated much of his career of over 35 years to its art and science, he will accept difficult and challenging revision rhinoplasty cases (also known as secondary rhinoplasty) from all over New England and other parts of the country.